jingo95/Project-2/README.md

 **Primary Goal**

-Build a generalizable TensorFlow model that uses classification, regression or reinforcement learning to predict the outcome of NBA games and use Keras Tuner to optimize the hyperparameters for the neural net.
+TensorFlow model that uses classification or regression to predict the outcome of NBA games and use Keras Tuner to optimize the hyperparameters for the neural net.

 **Secondary Goal**